ronnyhartenstein/ronnyhartenstein.github.io/_posts/2016/2016-01-10-benchmark-helloworld-in-phoenix-and-go.md

 Well, again, it is comparing apples with peaches.
 It's just a Helloworld, no complex concurrent microservices with fancy business logic or so.
 So, don't give too much on this.

 _Hints for improve the tests are welcome!
-Just hit me on Twitter._
+Just hit me on Twitter @rhflow_de ._